Viola palustris: Description

 The lateral petals are lightly bearded.
 The lobed stigma is glabrous.

-Viola palustris is a perennial plant that grow to 3 to 21.5 centimeters.
+Viola palustris is a perennial plant that grow to 3 to 21.5 cm.
 During the summer they often form small colonies connected together by pale stolons that root frequently and that are leafy at the nodes.
 Plants will also have slender and fleshy rhizomes, modified underground stems.

-All the leaves are basal, attached to the base of the plant rather than to stems, by hairless petioles that are 1 to 17 centimeters long.
+All the leaves are basal, attached to the base of the plant rather than to stems, by hairless petioles that are 1 to 17 cm long.
 The leaves do not have lobes, but do have hairless edges that are crenulate, a very fine rounded tooth edge.
 Their shape varies between reniform, ovate, and orbiculate; like a kidney with an indentation on the side of the leaf attachment, egg shaped with the wider portion towards the base, and circular in shape.
 They are 0.5–6.4 cm long and 0.5–5.5 cm wide and more or less as long as wide.

 The flowers are usually lilac, pale blue, or pale violet on both sides, but are sometimes very pale approaching white.
 They measure 10 to 13 millimeters across.

 The bottom middle petal and sometimes the two petals to either side have violet floral guides.
 The lateral pair are lightly bearded.